 After 15 months of conflict, Israel and Hamas agreed to a ceasefire deal that came into force on 19 January 2025.
-The ceasefire will take place in phases, with the first phase scheduled to last 42 days and negotiations for Phase 2 expected in the fifth week of implementation.

-In response to the ceasefire, the Houthis in Yemen stated that they would monitor the developments around the implementation and would resume attacks in the Red Sea and the Gulf of Aden if the ceasefire is breached.
-The group later stated that they would lift "sanctions" on vessels without links to Israel, thereby insinuating that vessels with no affiliation to Israel can pass through the Gulf of Aden and the Red Sea without being targeted.
-However, the militant group specified that Israeli-affiliated vessels would continue to be targeted until the ceasefire has been fully implemented.
-Other comments from Houthi officials indicated that the group would resume attacks on UK and US-linked vessels if the coalition continued to carry out airstrikes against Houthi targets.
-These announcements are in slight contrast to the Houthis' original comments, as the group has long stated that they would stop targeting vessels once hostilities in Gaza ended.
+In response to the ceasefire, the Houthis stated that they would monitor developments around its implementation and would resume attacks in the Red Sea and the Gulf of Aden if the ceasefire were breached.
+The group later stated that they would lift "sanctions" on vessels without links to Israel, thereby implying that vessels with no affiliation to Israel would not be targeted in the Gulf of Aden and the Red Sea.